jewettaij/visfd/doc/doc_filter_mrc.md

 [-mask-sphere](#-mask-sphere-x0-y0-z0-r), and
 [-mask-sphere-subtract](#-mask-sphere-subtract-x0-y0-z0-r)
 commands which collectively define complex regions in space.
+*(Note: This argument should not come before the "-mask", "-mask-rect", or "-mask-sphere" arguments.)*
 The resulting mask region can be visualized using the [-fill](#-fill-brightness) argument.